-When a creditor gets a money judgment against you, if often wants to find out what income and assets you have so that it can start collecting on the judgment (called enforcing the judgment).
-What procedures judgment creditors can use to get information from you vary by state, but the most common are: debtor’s examinations, written questions, and scheduling a court hearing where the creditor questions you under penalty of perjury about your income and property.
+When a creditor gets a money judgment against you, that creditor will often want to find out what income and assets you have so that it can start collecting on the judgment—called "enforcing the judgment."
+What procedures judgment creditors can use to get information from you vary by state, but the most common are:

 Once the judgment creditor has information about the property you own and the money you earn, it can begin collection procedures.
 (To learn about the different methods judgment creditors can use to collect, see How Creditors Enforce Judgments.)